JRCSTU/wltp/README.rst

     WLTC
         The family of pre-defined *driving-cycles* corresponding to vehicles with different :abbr:`PMR (Power to Mass Ratio)`.
-Classes 1,2, 3a & 3b are split in 2, 4, 4 and 4 *parts* respectively.
+Classes 1,2, 3a/b are split in 3, 4 and 4 *parts* respectively.

-    mro
+    MRO
     Mass in running order
         The mass of the vehicle, with its fuel tank(s) filled to at least 90 per cent of its or their capacity/capacities, including the mass of the driver and the liquids,